Immigration to Chile: Germany

-According to the last census and estimations, year 2019, 9,689 German immigrants resided in Chile at that time, and their descendants are to be 500,000 people.
+According to the last census and estimations, year 2019, 9,689 German immigrants resided in Chile at that time, and their descendants are to be 1,000,000 people.
 The origin of the massive immigration of Germans (includes Poles due to Partitions of Poland, German-speaking Swiss, Silesians, Alsatians, Austrians, and Sudeten Germans) to Chile is found in the so-called "Law of Selective Immigration" of 1845.
 The "law's" objective was to bring middle and upper-class people to colonize regions in the south of Chile, between Valdivia and Puerto Montt.
 More than 6,000 families arrived in Chile during this period alone.

 The German immigrants succeeded in creating vigorous villages and communities in virtually uninhabited regions, completely changing the landscape of the southern zones.
 Carlos Anwandter left evidence of this great spirit of building, proclaiming to all the colonists: "We will be Chileans, as honorable and hardworking as ever there were, we will defend our adopted country united in the ranks of our new compatriots, against all foreign oppression and with the resolve and fortitude of the man that defends his country, his family, and his interests.
 This country that we have adopted as sons will never have reason to repent of its enlightened, humane, and generous gesture..."
 (18 November 1851).

 Later years brought a new, great wave of German immigrants who settled throughout the country, especially in Temuco, Santiago, and in the country's principal commercial zones.
 During World War II, many German Jews settled in Chile, fleeing the Holocaust.
 After the war, many leaders and collaborators from Nazi Germany sought to take refuge in the southern region of the country.
 Paul Schäfer even founded Colonia Dignidad (Dignity Colony), a German enclave in Region VII, where massive human rights violations were carried out.

-Among many distinguished descendants of the Germans in Chile are counted the commander Fernando Matthei Aubel, the architect Mathias Klotz, tennis players Gabriel Silberstein and Hans Gildemeister, the athletes Sebastián Keitel and Marlene Ahrens Ostertag and her daughter, TV host and journalist Karin Ebensperger, the musicians Patricio Manns and Emilio Körner, the economist Ernesto Schiefelbein, the politicians Miguel Kast and Evelyn Matthei, the entrepreneurs Jürgen Paulmann and Carlos Heller, the painters Uwe Grumann and Rossy Ölckers, television presenters Karen Doggenweiler, Allison Göhler, Margot Kahl, and Jenny Pérez-Schmidt, writers César Müller and Mexican-born Beatriz Gutiérrez Müller, and the actors Gloria Münchmeyer and her daughter Catalina Guerra, Antonia Zegers, Aline Kuppenheim, and Bastian Bodenhofer.
+Among many distinguished descendants of the Germans in Chile are counted the commander Fernando Matthei Aubel, the architect Mathias Klotz, tennis players Gabriel Silberstein and Hans Gildemeister, golf players Joaquín Niemann and Felipe Aguilar, the athletes Sebastián Keitel and Marlene Ahrens Ostertag and her daughter, TV host and journalist Karin Ebensperger, the musicians Patricio Manns and Emilio Körner, the economist Ernesto Schiefelbein, the politicians Miguel Kast and Evelyn Matthei, the entrepreneurs Jürgen Paulmann and Carlos Heller, the painters Uwe Grumann and Rossy Ölckers, television presenters Karen Doggenweiler, Allison Göhler, and Margot Kahl, writers César Müller and Mexican-born Beatriz Gutiérrez Müller, and the actors Gloria Münchmeyer and her daughter Catalina Guerra, Antonia Zegers, Aline Kuppenheim, and Bastian Bodenhofer.

 It is now difficult to tabulate the full number of German descendants in Chile because of the large amount of time that has passed and because they have mixed with the Chilean population for more than 150 years.
 Because many areas of the Chilean South are sparsely populated, the traces of German immigration are rather obvious that the German culture is well preserved.
 In reality, the descendants of these first immigrants mostly live in the big cities.